Post-acute-withdrawal syndrome: Cause

 The syndrome is caused in part due to persisting physiological adaptations in the central nervous system manifested in the form of continuing but slowly reversible tolerance, disturbances in neurotransmitters and resultant hyperexcitability of neuronal pathways.
-However, data supports "neuronal and overwhelming cognitive normalization" in regards to chronic amphetamine use and PAWS.
+However, data supports "neuronal and overwhelming cognitive normalization" in regards to chronic methamphetamine use and PAWS.
 Stressful situations that arise in early recovery may result in the symptoms of post-acute withdrawal syndrome to worsen and should be avoided when necessary.
 The severity, frequency, and duration of symptoms associated with the condition vary depending on the drug of use.

 Treatment

 The condition gradually improves over a period of time which can range from six months to several years in more severe cases.

-Flumazenil was found to be effective in reduce feelings of hostility and aggression in patients who had been free of benzodiazepines for 4 to 266 weeks.
+Flumazenil was found to be effective in reducing feelings of hostility and aggression in patients who had been free of benzodiazepines for 4 to 266 weeks.
 This may suggest a role for flumazenil in treating protracted benzodiazepine withdrawal symptoms.

 Acamprosate has also been found to be effective in alleviating some of the post acute withdrawal symptoms of alcohol withdrawal.
 Carbamazepine or trazodone may also be effective in the treatment of post acute withdrawal syndrome in regards to alcohol use.
 Cognitive behavioral therapy can also help the post acute withdrawal syndrome especially when cravings are a prominent feature.